Rakuten Group (OTCMKTS:RKUNY) Sets New 12-Month Low at $9.13

-Rakuten Group, Inc. (OTCMKTS:RKUNY) shares hit a new 52-week low during mid-day trading on Tuesday .
-The stock traded as low as $9.13 and last traded at $9.30, with a volume of 55279 shares trading hands.
-The stock had previously closed at $9.63.
+Rakuten Group, Inc. (OTCMKTS:RKUNY)’s share price reached a new 52-week low during mid-day trading on Monday .
+The stock traded as low as $9.13 and last traded at $9.25, with a volume of 39419 shares traded.
+The stock had previously closed at $9.40.

 Rakuten Group, Inc engages in the business of Internet services.
 It operates through the following segments: Internet Services, FinTech, and Mobile.
 The Internet Services segment manages e-commerce (EC), online cash-back, travel booking, and portal and digital content sites.
 The FinTech segment provides services over the Internet related to banking and securities, credit cards, life insurance, and electronic money.